ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ## 2.11 Mobs, Gangs, and Hordes

 Sometimes you will face large numbers of opponents.
 Your GM can treat many as one.
 Your GM divides the number of opponents by the number of contesting PCs.
-Your GM then treats each of these sections of the crowd as a single opponent with one **score**.
-Their numbers are factored into the **score** your GM assigns to them.
+Your GM then treats each of these sections of the crowd as a single **resistance** with one **score**.
+Their numbers are factored into the **score** your GM assigns to the **resistance**.

-If in doubt, your GM should think of the **resistance** that would be dramatically appropriate for a single opponent and then adjust it with a **bonus** of +3, +6 or +9 depending on how outnumbered you are.
-No more than six foes can typically contend with you in a physical confrontation, or two in a social one, or they tend to get in each other's way.

 When the mob loses an exchange, your GM describes individuals within it as being hurt or falling away.
 When it wins, describe them overwhelming you, or swelling in numbers.
 ## 2.12 Ganging Up

 Sometimes you may outnumber your opponent.
-As above, if in doubt, the GM should think of the **resistance** that would be dramatically appropriate for a one-on-one confrontation and then adjust it with a **penalty** of -3, -6, or -9 depending on how significantly you outnumber them.
-As above, note that unless your opponent is extraordinarily large, you cannot confront them physically with more than about six people (include **followers**) or socially with about two people (again include **followers**) or people just get in each other's way.
+As above, the GM should alter the **resistance** depending on how significantly you outnumber them.

 ## 2.13 Mass Effort

 Clashes of massive forces resolve like any other **contest**, **simple** or **long**.
 These include:

 * Military engagements
-* Corporate struggles for market share • Building competitions
+* Corporate struggles for market share
+* Building competitions
-* Efforts to spread a faith or ideology • Dance competitions
+* Efforts to spread a faith or ideology
+* Dance competitions

 If you are not participating in the **contest** and have no stake in its **outcome**, then your GM doesn’t bother to run a **contest**.
 The GM just chooses an **outcome** for dramatic purposes.